RosenYordanov2003/EcommerceApp/README.md

 - Authenticated users can write reviews about particular product and can edit their own reviews.
 - Authenticated users can buy products and can add them in their user-cart. Аfter each successfully placed order, the user receives an email with information about the order
 - Users can recieve a promotion code by their email when they reach particular orders-count
-- Users can filter products by brand or category and can search about products in search bar
-- Authenticated users can write and read reviews about particular product, can edit their own reviews, can buy products
+- Users can filter products by brand or category and can search about products in search bar, can read reviews about particular product, can send messages to admins
-- The anonymous ones can read reviews about particular product, can filter products.
+- When user reads reviews about particular product he can select how many reviews to has per one page
 ## Login Page
 ![image](https://github.com/RosenYordanov2003/EcommerceApp/assets/107473016/8a890a9c-78ba-4749-b35c-155c1c77de65)
 ## Register Page